 Some inaccuracies are no big deal — the lighting rig a cross between the ‘pizza oven’ and the ‘G2 razors’, Freddie throwing his leather jacket across the stage towards the crowd, dry ice during We Will Rock You.
 We knew about the crowdsurfing from the trailers, of course.
 How I wished this had found its way to the cutting-room floor.
 Alas, no. Jim Morrison used to jump into the crowd.
 Maybe for him it was spiritual, his way of connecting with the audience.
 Freddie was a showman and entertainer, glorying in his superstar persona, urging us in the midst of ‘70s recession and industrial decline to drink champagne for breakfast.
 He was not a crowdsurfer.

 And what of the band performances?
-Rami Malek is indeed excellent.
-The ‘biopic’ format does not best serve Gwilym Lee, Ben Hardy and Joseph Mazzello, over-accentuating as it does Freddie’s role and importance, leaving their characters somewhat underdeveloped.
+Rami Malek is indeed excellent – as is Gwilym Lee as Brian May.
+The ‘biopic’ format does not best serve Lee, Ben Hardy (Roger Taylor) and Joseph Mazzello (John Deacon), over-accentuating as it does Freddie’s role and importance, leaving their characters somewhat underdeveloped.
 I also struggled at first to reconcile what I saw on the screen with my own perceptions and preconceptions of my childhood heroes.
 Only on second viewing did I really warm to their performances.
 Gwilym Lee certainly captures Brian’s voice and mannerisms.
 The younger ‘Brian’, however, felt too carefree and jokey: I find it difficult to imagine Brian engaging in witty repartee.
 ‘My’ Brian is the epitome of solemnity — serious, studious and deeply thoughtful.

-Mazzello brings out John’s quiet steadiness, though his facial expressions veer uncomfortably close towards gurning at times, and his on-stage ‘Deacy’ moves are a little over-exaggerated.
-Well done to Ben Hardy for nailing the Hammer to Fall drum parts.
+Mazzello brings out John’s quiet steadiness, though his facial expressions look uncomfortably close to gurning at times, and his on-stage ‘Deacy’ moves are a little over-exaggerated.
+Well done to Ben Hardy for nailing some Hammer to Fall drum parts.
 However, other than for his ‘Galileos’, non-Queen fans may wonder at Roger’s importance in the band.
 Of the four, his part seemed the most obviously underdeveloped, though he was involved with Freddie’s younger sister in the film’s funniest exchange:

 ROGER: So Kash, what are you doing later?